Our classroom training provides you the opportunity to interact with instructors and benefit from face-to-face instruction.

 Table of Contents – this is necessary because people will use it to quickly find what they are looking for.
 For smaller documents of about 10 pages or less it is not a requirement.
 Instead the document might be titled a Quick Reference Guide, or similar.

-Procedures – these are included in the main body of the text, separate from reference material.
-The procedure outline the tasks required for using the product.
+Procedures – These are included in the main body of the text, separate from reference material.
+The procedure outlines the tasks required for using the product.
 These include how, when and why to undertake tasks and what will happen as a result.
 It may also be necessary to use specific examples.
 Illustrations could be incorporated to provide a visual aid.

 When writing procedures it is helpful to work out what the main tasks are, and if necessary break them down into smaller tasks or subtasks.
 Step-by-step approaches are very useful to explain each task, and each step should be numbered.
-For decisions that a user might make, you could use and “if-then” style e.g. If you plug the printer in, then a window on the computer task bar should pop-up with “Found new hardware”.
+For decisions that a user might make, you could use an “if-then” style e.g. If you plug the printer in, then a window on the computer taskbar should pop-up with “Found new hardware”.